LorenzoPiombini/Database/README.md

-# ISAM Database in C
+# Database in C

-This ISAM database program enables dynamic creation of file definitions at runtime,  without the need to hardcode each type.
+This database utility enables dynamic creation of file definitions at runtime,  without the need to hardcode each file, every time you need to add one. the software will allow you to browse the file databse that it creates, will also install shared libraries on your machine that will be needed to develop a working system on this databes concept, you can develop pretty much anything on this file db.

-## Features

-- **Dynamic File Definition**: Easily define file dynamically at runtime by specifying field names, types, and initial values, without hard coding each files (fields and variables are the same thing).
-- **Supports Multiple Data Types**: Supports integers, long, floats, strings, bytes, and doubles.
-- **CRUD**: You can easily add, update and delete records form the files.
+as for now, this software is ment to be for **Linux/Unix** systems, and it has been developed on a Ubuntu 22.04.4 LTS Jammy Jellifish using gcc version 11.4.0, tested on:

+- **Centos Stream Release 9** kernel: 5.14.0-479.el9.aarch64.
+- **Fedora 36** kernel: 5.11.17-300.fc34.aarch64.

 ## Get Started

 To get started, you can either clone the repository or download the files directly to your machine.